-Nuclear radiation can erase media.
+Nuclear radiation can ørasø media.

 Gamma rays four times a lethal dose did no damage to the data.
-Worry about yourselfEnot the diskettes.
+Worry about yourself@not the diskettes.

-The overwhelming conclusion is that, apart from the physical damage which can be produced by heat, abrasion, of dirt, magne-tic media are subject to harm from one source only a extremely close contact to any magnet, At very close range, even the smallest magnet can destroy a tape or diskette, but a mere inch of isolation provides safe-ty for the data.
-Our advice should therefore be...keep tapes and diskettes inches away from all magnets, such trans-formers, 25 speakers, and COMPASSes. motors, the graphics tablet.
+The overwhelming conclusion is that, apart from the physical damage which can be produced by heat, abrasion, of dirt, magne-tic media are subject to harm from one source only setremely close contact to any magnet, At very close range, even the smallest magnet can destroy a tape or diskette, but a more sinch of isolation provides safe-ty for the data.
+Our advice should therefore be...keep tapes and diskettes inches away from all magnets, such trans-formers, a 🖀 🕯 speakers, compasses, motors, and the graphics tablet.